elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 One main research question in this field, is to train a model on a set of scenes and test it on a new set of scenes.
 In other words, we want a model capable of generalizing its learning across different and unseen environments.

 It is obvious that such a challenge can't be overcome using only past observed trajectory as input for our models.
 In fact, when an agent crosses a scene, the scene has an influence on its motion.
 The agent interacts with the scene.
 Mainly two types of interactions are addressed in the litterature:

 Social interactions refer to the influence the interactions between an agent and its surrounding agents have on their motions.

 Spatial interactions refer to the influence between an agent and the physical constraints of a scene (such as roads, trees, obstacles ...) on the agent motion.

 A model good enough to generalize knowledge to a new set of scenes should be able to make good use of those interactions.

-attention mechanisms
-NLP
-Computer vision
+A whole lot of models have been proposed to use those informations for trajectory prediction.
+Amongst them, some tried to use attention mechanisms.
+Attention mechanisms first came from Natural Language Processing (NLP) and were then used in Computer Vision (CV).

+The purpose of such mechanisms is to select automatically, based on the prediction context, which elements from a set of observations are relevant for the current prediction.
+For instance in NLP, one main task is language translation, which consists in given an input sentence in a language, to output its translation in another language.
+In this context, the set of elements is made of the words of the input sentence.
+At prediction time, the words from the output sentence are predicted sequentially.
+Attention mechanisms come from the observation that for a given predicted word, not every word in the input sentence is relevant.
+Therefore, attention mechanisms can be used to select which input words are relevant for every predicted word, making it possible to modify the input based on context.

+soft-attention-> differentiable  how does it work
+How was it transposed from NLP to trajectory prediction.
+Naive transposition -> better ways to transpose
+                    -> does it actually work

 ### Goals of the project

 The main goal of this project was first to evaluate the attention mechanisms already used